 When introducing the main character for a middle grade graphic novel, you don’t usually start with talking about what they hate, but it is an approach that immediately tells you where Marjorie Glatt is coming from.
 Since her mom passed away last Spring, Marjorie’s been in charge of the family laundromat while her dad’s taken to staying in his room most of the time.
-Her little brother’s in kindergarten, Marjorie goes to high school, and she’s trying to keep the store running as smoothly as she can but every time she turns around, Mr. Saubertuck’s there.
+Her little brother’s in kindergarten, Marjorie goes to middle school, and she’s trying to keep the store running as smoothly as she can but every time she turns around, Mr. Saubertuck’s there.
 A local businessman who thinks that if he hounds her long enough she’ll give him the property, he’s as despicable as they come, completely unphased, and capable of doing anything.

 Enter Wendell, a ghost and compulsive liar who doesn’t feel like he fits in at his support group, Dead Youth Empathetics.
 After taking a forbidden train ride back to the land of the living, Wendell finds his way over to Marjorie’s laundromat, where Marjorie learns ghosts exist once and for all, but not the way that she was hoping.